MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

 # How to use the Spring Boot Starter with the Azure Cosmos DB SQL API

-Azure Cosmos DB is a globally-distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Graph, and Table APIs.
+Azure Cosmos DB is a globally distributed database service that allows developers to work with data using various standard APIs, such as SQL, MongoDB, Graph, and Table APIs.
 Microsoft's Spring Boot Starter enables developers to use Spring Boot applications that easily integrate with Azure Cosmos DB by using the SQL API.

 This article demonstrates creating an Azure Cosmos DB using the Azure portal, then using the **[Spring Initializr]** to create a custom Spring Boot application, and then add the [Azure Spring Boot Starter for Azure Cosmos DB] to your custom application to store data in and retrieve data from your Azure Cosmos DB by using Spring Data and the Cosmos DB SQL API.